evanhe1/ramp_challenge/bug_fixes.md

 }}
 ```

-Call `loadAllTransactions()` instead to retrieved paginated transaction for all employees.
+Call `loadAllTransactions()` instead to retrieve paginated transactions for all employees.

 Bug 4: